 Prevention of Concussions

-The following steps may help prevent concussion injuries in children and adolescents:
+The following steps may help prevent concussion injuries:

-- To help prevent concussions caused by motor vehicle accidents: make sure children under the age of 12 always ride in the back seat and be sure your child uses a child car safety seat or seat belt properly every time he or she rides in a car.
+- To help prevent concussions caused by motor vehicle accidents: be sure to use a child car safety seat or seat belt properly and make sure children under the age of 12 ride in the back seat.

-- To prevent concussions caused by collisions during sports and other recreational activities: make sure children and adolescents wear appropriate protective equipment, such as head gear and helmets.
+- To prevent concussions caused by collisions during sports and other recreational activities: make sure to wear appropriate protective equipment, such as head gear and helmets.
 Mouth guards also may decrease the incidence and severity of concussions by absorbing some of the impact during impact.

 - To prevent concussions caused by child abuse: never shake a child or jerk a child's head or neck.